20 Types of Caterpillars in Texas

 The Hubbard’s Silk Moth caterpillar is a giant, hairy caterpillar with a white stripe down the center.
 The hairs and spines on this caterpillar cause it to be painful to touch.

-Its life cycle is interesting because it starts as they’re laid by a moth.
+Its life cycle is interesting because it starts as a moth lays them.
 The eggs hatch into larvae and go through five molts before they pupate and become adults.

 Leave a Reply